robertleifke/forex-swap/README.md

 ## Overview

-Numo is an exchange for forwards on Ethereum to enable microlenders to hedge their FX risk.
+Numo is automated market maker for european options on foreign currencies (FX) on Ethereum.
+This enables the creation of derivatives instruments such as forwards to allow microlenders to hedge their FX risk.

 ### Key Features